Quarter 4 2018

 As 2018 draws to a close, we can reflect on a year that had months of strong head winds, fantastic tail winds and swirling gusts battering both sides of your investment portfolio.
 But overall, the market is in healthy condition and there are strong prospects looking into 2019.

-The confidence levels in Dunedin are brilliant.
+The confidence levels in Dunedin real estate are brilliant.
 Developers are developing, businesses are investing and the promise of the hallowed new hospital is underpinning positive perceptions.
 We have had many investors looking at Dunedin for the first time as they move away from the giddy prices of Auckland and Queenstown and see Dunedin as the next

 This is backed up in the statistics.
 REINZ’s median price for all of Dunedin housing in November was $435,500, up 14.3% on a year ago, while the New Zealand (excluding Auckland) median was $575,000 up 7.8%.
 Dunedin is on the charge.